Trump ‘hereby’ orders U.S. business out of China. Can he do that?

 Trump still owns his company but it is being managed by his adult sons, Donald Trump Jr. and Eric Trump, while he is in office.

-The Washington Post’s Jonathan O’Connell contributed to this article.
+The Washington Post’s Jonathan O’Connell contributed to this report.